 Long cables over 7m

 You can notice differences in the following areas: black level, contrast, colors and depth (as opposed to flat).
 But these differences are in the realm of what you can mostly also achieve by tinkering with the settings on your TV.
-What’s important to note is that the cheap 10 meter no-name cable was just as sharp, noise-free and contrasty as the most expensive Oehlbach cable I have.
-It just had a different presentation colorwise and appeared less natural to me.
+What’s important to note is that the cheap 10-meter no-name cable was just as sharp, noise-free and contrasty as the most expensive Oehlbach cable I have.
+It just had a different presentation colorwise and so it appeared less natural to me.
 But whether that’s worth the outlay?
 That’s a very personal matter.